solarwinds/snap-plugin-lib/tutorial/08-collector/README.md

 }
 ```

-When all helpers are finished we can finally implement `Collect`.
+When all helpers are finished, we can finally implement `Collect`.
 ```go
 func (s systemCollector) Collect(ctx plugin.Context) error {
 	err := s.collectTotalCPU(ctx)